limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ![screenshot-14](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-14.png)

-Now, I can use the same Jedi trick of copying over a RSA public key I control, login with SSH and take full control of `demon`'s account, complete with auto-completion and full output control.
+Now I can use the same Jedi trick of copying over a RSA public key I control, login with SSH and take full control of `demon`'s account, complete with auto-completion and full output control.

 ![screenshot-15](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-15.png)

 But the work is far from done.
-The final piece of the privilege escalation puzzle is in fact at `/daemon/panel`.
+The final piece of the privilege escalation puzzle is in fact `/daemon/panel`.

 ![screenshot-18](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-18.png)